tapframe/NuvioStreamsAddon/DOCUMENTATION.md

 # Copy the example settings file
 cp .env.example .env

-# IMPORTANT: Edit the .env file to add your TMDB API key
+# IMPORTANT: Edit the .env file to add your TMDB API key and provider settings
-# Open .env in any text editor and set TMDB_API_KEY=your_key_here
+# Open .env in any text editor and set TMDB_API_KEY=your_key_here (see Example .env below)

 # Start the addon only AFTER setting up your .env file
 npm start